virtuozzo/cloudscripting-docs/docs/creating-manifest/visual-settings.md

 - `caption` *[optional]* - field label
 - `name` *[optional]* - name of the field
 - `markup` - value to initialize the field's display.
-The default value is "*'undefined'*".
+The default value is *'undefined'*.

 ### spinner
 The enhanced input field for entering numeric values, with up/down buttons and arrow keys handling.